Louis Armstrong New Orleans International Airport: Facilities

-MSY has a single operational terminal with three concourses labeled A, B, and C. There are a total of 35 gates.
+MSY has a single operational terminal with three concourses labeled A, B, and C. There are 35 gates.
 Departures and Ticketing are on Level 3, TSA Security Screening is on Level 2, and Arrivals and Baggage Claim are on Level 1.
 International flights are processed in Concourse A, which contains the airport's customs facilities.

-Ground transportation

-The terminal is served by I-10.
-Bus service between the airport and downtown New Orleans is provided by New Orleans Regional Transit Authority Airport Express Route 202 and Jefferson Transit bus E-2.
+The terminal is served by Interstate 10.
+Bus service between the airport and downtown New Orleans is provided by New Orleans Regional Transit Authority Airport Express Route 202 and Jefferson Parish Transit route E-1.
 Airport Shuttle has services to most hotels and hostels in the Central Business District of New Orleans.
 The rental car facility is on the south side of the airfield next to the former terminal.